danfouk/Talos-Scripts/README-01.md

 After a few moments, you will be able to download your Kubernetes client configuration and get started:

-+ Run the command below  to add (merge) you new cluster into your local Kubernetes configuration.
++ Run the command below  to add (merge) your new cluster into your local Kubernetes configuration.

         talosctl kubeconfig